daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B&C/us021/03.design/Readme.md

-# US006 - Create a Task
+# US021 - Add a new entry to the To-Do List

 ## 3. Design - User Story Realization